omagm/new_taxonomy/taxonomy_description.md

 - **Description:** Multilingual description object
 - **Manufacturers Using This EnumOption:** List of manufacturer UIDs using this EnumOption (if empty, it means all manufacturers can use it)
 - **Specification UID:** The UID of the Specification this EnumOption belongs to
+- **highlighted:** Boolean, whether this enum option is to be highlighted in preview of machine if it is selected

 # 8. Machine Model
 ## Data Model